Dimitris-Kaler/MVC---Private-School---Crud/README.md

 1: Open Terminal

-2:npm install
+2:`npm install`

-3:Use the 'cube_coding_bootcamp.sql' file  to create the schema in your mysql database
+3:Use the `cube_coding_bootcamp.sql` file  to create the schema in your mysql database

-4:Change the credentials to the 'credentials/credentials.js'
+4:Change the credentials to the `credentials/credentials.js`

-5:npm run start
+5:`npm run start`

 the app will be running at localhost port:3000 (http://localhost:3000/)